StephenOTT/GitHub-Analytics/README.md

 44. Use new BETA feature of MongoDB for Text Analysis/Text Search for providing Time Tracking feature.
 Use invisible text in issues (html comments) to provide time tracking capability

+45. View issues from multiple repositories with labels and milestones to provide PMs with high level overview of priority issues

 ###Events Analysis: